M2005H02Y/SafeSteps-Project/README.md

-# Firebase Studio
+# SafeSteps

-This is a NextJS starter in Firebase Studio.
+This is a Next.js application for managing safety procedures, built in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+To get started, launch the application and navigate to the dashboard.